-The therapeutic order was first developed by naturopathic physicians, Drs.
+The Therapeutic Order was first developed by naturopathic physicians, Drs.
 Jared Zeff and Pamela Snider.
-Dr. Zeff’s landmark 1997 article [Zeff, 1997] proposed the four-part Hierarchy of Healing in “The Process of Healing – A Unifying Theory of Naturopathic Medicine.”
+Dr. Zeff’s landmark 1997 article proposed the four-part Hierarchy of Healing in “The Process of Healing – A Unifying Theory of Naturopathic Medicine.”
 Drs.
 Snider and Zeff collaborated in developing it further in 1998, expanding the four-part model to seven levels, and renaming it the Therapeutic Order.
-[Snider, Zeff, 1998] It has evolved since then through their publications, with and by others [Zeff, Snider, Myers 2006; Zeff, Snider, Myers & De Grandpre 2013; Zeff, Snider, Myers & De Grandpre 2016; Pizzorno, Snider, 2001, 2006, (Katzinger), 2011; Pizzorno, Snider, Micozzi 2015; Myers, Hunter, Snider, Zeff, 2003; Yanez & AANMC, 2017; Chaitow, Snider, Zeff 2006; Finnell, Snider, Myers, Zeff, 2019] with varying interpretations.
+It has evolved since then through additional publications.
 Naturopathic physicians use it in prioritizing, individualizing and guiding treatment for their patients.
-The therapeutic order works from least to most invasive intervention, and works from the inside out, from more general strategies removing causative factors, and establishing an environment conducive to health to optimize the overall healing process, to more symptomatic, specific and targeted therapies.
+The therapeutic order works from least to most invasive interventions, from the inside out, from more general strategies, to more symptomatic, specific and targeted therapies.
 It includes seven steps that should be applied from the bottom up, increasing in intervention as needed to restore health.
-Central to the therapeutic order is that the order is not rigid, it is adapted to each patient, yet follows this pattern overall, most efficiently to “treat disease by restoring health.”
+Central to the therapeutic order is that the order is not rigid, and is adapted to each patient.

 The following are the seven components and stages of the therapeutic order.